 Breast Cancer and Type 2 Diabetes

 Type 2 diabetes impacts over 400 million people worldwide and accounts for 90-95 percent of all diagnosed diabetes cases.
-In the United States, 15 million — 1 in 9 women — have diabetes.
+In the United States, 15 million—1 in 9 women—have diabetes.
 While not type-specific, the International Diabetes Federation estimated 199 million women live with diabetes and that number is expected to increase to 313 million by the year 2040.
-Globally, diabetes is the ninth leading cause of death in women and it can be attributed to over 2 million deaths per year.
+Globally, diabetes is the ninth leading cause of death in women and it can be attributed to over two million deaths per year.
 If you factor in breast cancer, a disease that specifically affects women, the outcomes are worse.
 Diabetes affects up to one-third of patients with breast cancer.
-But how are breast cancer and Type 2 diabetes-related?
+But how are breast cancer and type 2 diabetes-related?

 The Relationship Between Breast Cancer and Type 2 Diabetes

 Currently, the relationship between breast cancer and type 2 diabetes is unclear, however, there are studies that show the overlapping risk factors between the two diseases.
 Examples of these risk factors include: